Aditia-Nugraha/Pertandingan-Bilangan/README.md

 The game uses automatic LAN discovery, so players on the same network can find each other without manually entering the host's IP address.

+## 📚 Learning Materials

+The game provides learning materials covering the number concepts used throughout the card battle system:

+* **Fractions**
+* **Decimals**
+* **Percentages**
+* **Visual fractions**

+These materials are intended to help players understand the concepts before applying them through gameplay.

+## 🏆 Personal Score

+The game includes a **Personal Score** system to record the player's individual battle achievements.

+The system stores:

+* **Win Count** — total number of matches won.
+* **Lose Count** — total number of matches lost.
+* **Total Score** — accumulated score from all victories.

+The score earned from a victory is equal to the player's **remaining HP at the end of the match**.

+Losing a match only increases the **Lose Count** and does not reduce the accumulated score.

+Personal Score is stored locally on each device using Unity's `PlayerPrefs`.
+It is not a global leaderboard and is not synchronized between multiplayer devices.

+---

 ## 📥 Download

 ### [⬇️ Download Latest Release](../../releases/latest)